17 Top-Rated Attractions & Things to Do in West Palm Beach

 Official site: www.lioncountrysafari.com

-A must-see attraction in West Palm Beach for car enthusiasts is Ragtops Motorcars Palm Beach, a monument to America's love affair with the automobile.
-Here, you can purchase (or simply ogle) classics that might include vintage Chevrolet Corvettes; a Deluxe Woody Wagon; or an even older 1933 Essex Terraplane Cabriolet, complete with raised standalone headlights and a rear jump-seat.
+A must-see attraction in West Palm Beach for car enthusiasts is the recently renovated Ragtops Motorcars Palm Beach attraction.
+It's a monument to America's love affair with the automobile.
+Here, you can purchase (or simply ogle) classics that might include vintage Chevrolet Corvettes; a Deluxe Woody Wagon; or an even older 1933 Essex Terraplane Cabriolet, a beauty that comes complete with raised stand-alone headlights and a rear jump-seat.

 Address: 2025 North Dixie Highway, West Palm Beach, Florida